eclipse-opendut/opendut/doc/src/development/starting-applications.md

     ```sh
     cargo edgar service
     ```
+> [!CAUTION]
-  Mind that this is in a somewhat broken state and may be removed in the future,
+> Mind that this is in a somewhat broken state and may be removed in the future,
-  as it's normally necessary to add the peer in CARL and then go through `edgar setup`.
+> as it's normally necessary to add the peer in CARL and then go through `edgar setup`.
-  For a more realistic environment, see [test-environment](testenv/_chapter).
+> For a more realistic environment, see [test-environment](testenv/index.md).

 ## UI Development